rapku/SI506-and-SI507_Starting-with-Python/README.md

 # SI506-and-SI507_Starting-with-Python
-Code in this folder were written as part of learning Python from scratch in 2017.
+Code in this repository were written as part of learning Python from scratch in 2017.

 | Contents  | Description |
 | ------------- | ------------- |